zvjaceslavs/intshare/Applications/template_covid19_monitoring_updated/5.0/README.md

 ## Description

-## Description Getting cases from worldometers.info and plotting on Zabbix ## Overview **Gets statistics of COVID19 - CORONAVIRUS and presents to JSON and Zabbix** Updated template and code to work with current worldometers.info results (as they changed slightly) and the old code was not working properly.
-I forked the original repo from Rickk Barbosa and uploaded changes there, all the credits goes to him.
-If you have any suggestion please do send your feedback to improve! ## Author Christian Reizlein
+Getting cases from worldometers.info and plotting on Zabbix

 ## Overview